 Navisworks includes a feature-rich solution for reviewing and analyzing 3D models.
 For example, you can detect clashes in design and inspect model functionality.
-While this requires sufficient computing power, a common misconception assumes that the best Navisworks workstation is one with the highest number of CPU cores.
+While this requires sufficient computing power, a common misconception assumes that the best Navisworks workstations are those with the highest number of CPU cores.
 Rather, for critical, single-threaded features like 3D model review and design, any Navisworks recommended hardware benefits from increased CPU frequency.

 Lacking computing capacity to inspect models on a deadline can be a costly drag.
-To ensure uptime when reviewing 3D models, BOXX recommends APEXX S3 featuring an eight-core, Intel® Core™ i7 professionally overclocked to 5.1GHz and support for up to two professional GPUs.
+To ensure uptime when reviewing 3D models, BOXX recommends APEXX S3 featuring an eight-core, Intel® Core™ i7 professionally overclocked to 5.3GHz and support for up to two professional GPUs.
 APEXX X3 and APEXX Denali are also highly recommended.

 Navisworks is used for other project-specific tasks, including the rendering of high-quality, photorealistic images based off 3D models and integrated project data.
 Navisworks also enables real-time navigation like zooming and orbiting.
 A key consideration is that rendering is a multi-threaded process, meaning it benefits from more available CPU cores.
 However, before deciding on a Navisworks workstation, consider how much you use the software for rendering purposes, as an overclocked computer may still be your best bet.

-When using Navisworks for intensive, multi-threaded workflows like rendering, consider the overclocked, 32-core APEXX T3, a workstation ideal for both single and multi-threaded applications, as well as APEXX X3, Denali, Everest, or Matterhorn.
+When using Navisworks for intensive, multi-threaded workflows like rendering, consider the overclocked APEXX T3, a workstation ideal for both single and multi-threaded applications, as well as APEXX X3, Denali, Everest, or Matterhorn.

 With technology, the future has a habit of seeming like the present.
 For example, reality computing is one of those steps already taken, and since its 2015 release, Navisworks has been seen as a solution well-suited to handle point cloud data.
 The greater the size of your point cloud data, the higher the number of CPU cores needed for your Navisworks computer to maintain productivity.
 This multi-threaded process, however, may not be your primary Navisworks function, and overclocked Navisworks workstations again could prove to be the best options.